 In response to the pandemic, I’m working to create a COVID-19 memorial that is compassionate, inclusive & participatory.
 The memorial will offer a place for healing and introspection, to process our personal and collective loss, to honor and release those who have died.
 View the project website

 The COVID-19 memorial will be made from freshly laundered, lovingly folded and stacked second-hand clothing.
-The clothing will come from COVID-19 victims, donated by their families and loved ones.
+The clothing will come from from the local community, including the clothing of COVID-19 victims, donated by their families and loved ones.
 The memorial will take the form of a giant spiral.
 Participants can walk around the memorial or enter inside for an immersive experience.
 The outer part of the spiral will extend into the room, like an open arm, beckoning to the viewer.
 The memorial will be colorful, with all of the clothing sorted from dark to light.
 The dimensions will be approximately 10’ (H) x 30’ (W) x 30’ (D).

 The memorial will be built on site, allowing the public to observe the fabrication process.
 Stations for folding and stacking will be set up to the side.
 People can sign up for a folding lesson and and contribute to the development of the memorial.

 Do you know someone who died from COVID-19?